All About Anchor Lines

 Chain and Rope

 Most small boats use a combination nylon rope and galvanized chain for their anchor rode.
+Read my article on How to Make a Rope Chain Splice for Your Anchor.

 Even though most of your line is made of nylon rope, you’ll want the last few feet closest to the anchor to be chain.
 This provides more weight near the anchor, which helps it hold better.
 The weight of the chain will ensure that your nylon rope does not pull up on the anchor, making it want to pop out of the bottom, and instead pulls horizontally on it.